 Planning for pregnancy while on medication

-If you’re thinking about getting pregnant and are taking medication, it’s a good idea to talk to your GP beforehand.
-They can help you plan the best way to manage your medication and support your mental health during pregnancy.
+If you’re thinking about becoming pregnant and currently take medication for your mental health, it’s a good idea to talk to your GP beforehand.